No767/Kumiko/Community/installing-requirements.md

 > Kumiko is developed on Linux.
 This means that you must have a good understanding on how to use Linux in the terminal.
 It is recommended to use Ubuntu to start with, but more advanced users may feel more comfortable with other distros such as OpenSUSE Tumbleweed or Arch.
 If you are using Windows, you must use WSL2.

 > **Note**
 > The reason why Kumiko has to be developed on Linux is due to the maintainers of `uvloop` refusing to add support for Windows.
-See https://github.com/MagicStack/uvloop/issues/14 for more info

-## Installing Dependencies

-If you want to get set up, here are the instructions to do so:
+See https://github.com/MagicStack/uvloop/issues/14 for more info.
+OpenSSL 3 by default, is used now instead of OpenSSL 1.1.
+This breaks uvloop, so make sure to install the shared libraries (-dev or -devel) packages as well for them

 ## Windows